C# has no pattern keyword.

 Start simply, grow gently.
 Metalama's simple APIs can get you started in minutes.
 As you start understanding the technology and want to implement more complex rules, between 4 and 16 hours of learning might be necessary to master the framework.

 Leverage ready-to-use aspects.
-Don't reinvent the wheel.
-Leverage the dozens supported and open-source aspects that cover the most common requirements.
+Pull from the dozens of supported, open-source aspects that cover the most common requirements.
 Find them in Metalama Marketplace.

 Comprehensive documentation.
 It offers clear documentation, tutorials, and API references to help developers onboard quickly.